 The gearbox is free but must come from a commercial range of truck gearboxes with an effective reverse gear.
 The gearbox must have been produced in a minimum quantity of 300 units per year.
-Internal components cannot be modified.
+Internal components cannot be physically modified.
 It must only be possible to activate the 3 or 4 main gears by means of a mechanical lever without exerting any power other than that of the driver.

 - 5.9.1.1 Differentials must be 100% locked and the locking of the differential can only be carried out by the use of tools acting directly on the differential when the vehicle is stationary.
 Any mechanism that remotely activates or deactivates the locking of the differential is prohibited.
-The use of any type of limited differential is prohibited. - 5.9.1.2 Transmission & Drive Ratios may be changed.
+The use of any type of limited differential is prohibited. - 5.9.1.2 Transmission & Drive Ratios may be changed provided they are from the original gearbox manufacture and can be fitted without modification to gears or box.